Other Lives (album)

-Other Lives is the self-titled debut album by American indie rock band Other Lives which was released physically April 7, 2009 by TBD Records and PIAS Recordings and digitally released March 17, 2009.
+Other Lives is the self-titled debut album by American indie rock band Other Lives, released physically on April 7, 2009, by TBD Records and PIAS Recordings and digitally on March 17, 2009.

 The lead single "Black Tables" was featured on the 16th episode of season three, "Things Fall Apart" of the television show Ugly Betty, the first episode of season five, "In the Light" of the television show "Covert Affairs", Dream a Little Dream of Me, Part 1 of the television show Grey's Anatomy, and the episode "Every Picture Tells A Story" of the television show One Tree Hill.
 The song was also featured in the soundtrack of the 2011 comedy-drama film Let Go.